grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 If you are not using the gateway, make sure your Grafana can access to the query-frontend endpoints, you can do this by creating an ingress or a route in OpenShift.

-Once you have the endpoint, you can set it as `URL` when you create the Tempo Datasource.
+Once you have the endpoint, you can set it as `URL` when you create the Tempo data source.